glouppe/info8010-deep-learning/lecture9.md

 ## Motivation

 Many real-world problems do not fit into the tabular format of machine learning.
 Instead, many problems involve data that is naturally represented as .italic[graphs]:

-- social networks
+- (bio)molecular structures,
-- traffic networks
+- traffic networks,
-- biomolecular graphs
-- scene graphs
+- scene graphs,
+- social networks,
+- computer programs,
 - ... [and many more](https://arxiv.org/abs/1901.00596)!

 ---